watson/ipp-spy/README.md

 - `document` - a readable stream containing the body of the IPP request (i.e. the document being printed)

-Note that as opposed to the ipp-encoder documentation, the

 ## License

 MIT